-Particulates can be detected through a simple visual observation of the fuel itself and/or through chemical analysis, if particulate size is beyond visual inspection limits.
+Particulates can be detected through simple visual observation of the fuel itself and/or through chemical analysis if the particulate size is beyond visual inspection limits.

 Water can be detected through simple tests.
-Commercially available water tests for fuel show, as an example, whether water in fuel is above or below 30 parts per million.
+Commercially available water tests for fuel show, as an example, whether the water in fuel is above or below 30 parts per million.

-Microbial fuel contamination, known as jet fuel fungus in jet fuel, or diesel bug in diesels, is detected through specially designed fuel tests.
+Microbial fuel contamination, known as jet fuel fungus in jet fuel, or diesel bug in diesel, is detected through specially designed fuel tests.
 Traditionally, these tests are performed off-site, with a delay of up to 10 days to get the results.
-However, you can perform the procedure on site with more modern fuel tests such as FUELSTAT®.
+However, you can perform the procedure on-site with more modern fuel tests such as FUELSTAT®.

 FUELSTAT® 15-minute jet fuel test

 Easy immunoassay testing that finds all dangerous microbes in aviation fuel.

 What happens when microbial contamination is left to grow unchecked?